CompleteUnityDeveloper2/4_Argon_Assault/README.md

 After watching (learning outcomes)...

-Determine what sort of colliers to add to in order to raise collision and trigger messages.
+Determine what sort of colliders to add to in order to raise collision and trigger messages.

 ### 23 SendMessage() Between Components ###
 In this video (objectives)...